LemesoftNostalgic/sprint-o-matic/README.md

 ### Hardware requirements

-The application has been tested against Ubuntu 20.04 and Windows 10.
+The native application has been tested against Ubuntu 20.04 and Windows 10.
 The web version requires a relatively modern browser.
 Using the **--accurate** command-line parameter requires relatively modern Linux PC due to